 Avoid Sippy Cups

 It seems like the norm these days to go from bottle to “sippy cup”.
-It makes sense on a surface level…tight lid + fewer openings = fewer spills, so that much we understand.
+It makes sense on a surface level…tight lid + fewer openings = fewer spills, so that much I understand.

 However, we need to consider that most traditional sippy cups get in the way of our sweet babies’ development.
 Without getting too technical, babies swallow patterns change at around one year of age from a front-to-back / suckle-swallow pattern to one where their tongue tips go up while using a wave-like motion to swallow food and drinks.
 Sippy cups prolong the use of the less mature swallowing pattern, resulting in difficulties with chewing and swallowing as the kids expand their repertoires.
 These cups can also impact speech and language skills, as well as impact oral musculature – this could lead to breathing difficulties and a need for braces, among other issues.
 Most sippy cups are also typically made of plastic so that’s one more strike against them.